Laluhelmi/Image-Machine/README.md

 * Edit the machine data and also can unlike or delete the images from the data.
 * Delete machine data.
 * Scan qrcode and show the machine data detail if it found on the app database.
-* Show larger image version.
+* Show the larger version of the image.